 Rule 9.
 (Message from House and Executive.)
-Messages from the House and communications from any branch of the executive department of the state may be received by the Clerk at any time, except when the yeas and nays are being called.
+Messages from the House, messages from the President, and communications from any branch of the executive department of the state may be received by the Clerk at any time, except when the yeas and nays are being called.